 Reasons why you’re having trouble sleeping

 It’s normal to experience a poor night’s sleep every once in a while.
-But if you’re having regular sleep issues, there are several possible culprits:
+But if you’re having regular sleep issues, there are several possible culprits.

-- Caffeine, alcohol and nicotine – Stimulants, like caffeine and nicotine, keep you awake.
-Using them too close to bedtime can make falling asleep difficult.
-Alcohol is a depressant, so it might make you feel tired, but alcohol can keep you from getting deep, restful sleep.
+Alcohol is a depressant, so it might make you feel tired and help you fall asleep initially, but it can keep you from getting deep, restful sleep.

-- Sleep disorders – In some cases, sleep disorders like insomnia, sleep apnea and restless leg syndrome can make getting a good night’s sleep challenging.
-A sleep specialist can help diagnose sleep disorders.
+In some cases, sleep disorders like insomnia, sleep apnea and restless leg syndrome can make getting a good night’s rest challenging.
+And if they’re not treated, they can lead to serious health conditions like obesity, diabetes, cardiovascular disease, high blood pressure, anxiety and mental health concerns.
+Visiting a sleep specialist can help diagnose and treat sleep disorders so you can get better sleep.

-- Certain health conditions – Health issues like diabetes, heart disease, asthma and other chronic conditions can affect your sleep.
+Health issues like diabetes, heart disease, asthma and other chronic conditions can affect your sleep.
 Talk with your primary care doctor or clinician if you think that another health issue is affecting your quality of sleep.

 How much sleep do you need?